Advanced Oxidation Process for Swimming Pools

 Use Cases and Limitations

-UV systems are effective but limited to microbial control.
+UV systems are adequate but limited to microbial control.
 They do not address organic and inorganic pollutants as effectively as AOP.
 Therefore, AOP is better suited for pools that require comprehensive water treatment.

 AOP vs. Ozone Sanitization